Privacy Notice for Square Sellers and Website Visitors

 |We use your Identification Information to promote our products and Services to you.||To promote our products and services.||Legitimate interest or consent (where legally required for direct marketing contact).|

 |When you provide feedback to us or answer our surveys.||To improve our services and to develop new products and services.||Legitimate interest|

 |We use your Identification Information to personalise your use of our Services, for example, when you sign up for a Square account, we can associate certain information with your new account, such as information about other Square accounts you have had or currently have, and prior transactions you have made using our Services.||To improve your customer experience.||Legitimate interest and/or contractual performance.|

 Information We Collect From Your Use of the Services

 We also get data from the devices you use when you interact with our systems, like your location or information about the device you’re using.
 We refer to this as Usage Data.

 |Location data, which includes the location of your device, and may in some circumstances include precise geolocation data||For more information and to learn how to disable collection of location information from your mobile device, please see below.|

 |Profile information - Inferences drawn from any of the information above to create a profile about you||

 We need this Usage Data to do things like provide services to you that you have requested, fulfill our legal obligations (such as checking if payments are being made or received by you and that they are legally compliant), and help protect your account from hackers and prevent fraud.
-We also need this Usage Data to make our products and services better for you and others, for example, if more transactions are occurring on a specific hardware device we will build out more product and service availability on that device.
+We also need this Usage Data to make our products and services better for you and others, as well as to develop new products and services.
+For example, if more transactions are occurring on a specific hardware device we will build out more product and service availability on that device.